worktolearn123/app/README.md

 - Color-coded status markers (Green: In Use, Amber: Idle, Red: Maintenance)
 - CHC (Custom Hiring Center) locations displayed
 - Interactive map with zoom and pan capabilities
-- **Find Nearest Idle Machine**: Uses device location to find and navigate to the closest available idle machine
-- Display user's current location on map

 ### Machine Fleet Management
 - Comprehensive list of all machines with search and filter